The province of the Tyrol announced its warmest September on record and October 2023 has started in the same fashion.

-The glacier up at Hintertux has been going all summer and, at the start of October, is reporting 45cm of snow and 11 lifts running.
+The glacier up at Hintertux is in summer skiing mode and, at the start of October, is reporting 10cm of snow and 11 lifts running.

 Read more about the Hintertux glacier skiing